Black Friday 2018 Pixel 3 deals: Free Pixel 3, $600 Pixel 3, $800 off Pixel 3 XL

-If nothing but the best smartphone camera will do, these are your phones.
-The Pixel 3 and Pixel 3 XL may "only" have one lens on the back, but Google's software is so good, it puts dual-, triple- and quad-camera phones to shame.
+If nothing but the best smartphone camera will do, the Pixel 3 and Pixel 3 XL are your phones.
+They may "only" have one lens on the back, but Google's software is so good, it puts dual-, triple- and quad-camera phones to shame.
 Luckily for you, the Black Friday and Cyber Monday crush is the perfect time to pick up a Pixel 3 phone, and while there isn't the multitude of deals you see for Apple's iPhones, the Galaxy Note and Galaxy S9 phones and for other excellent OnePlus 6T and top LG models, they're actually valuable offers.

 Remember that Verizon is the only US carrier that sells the Pixel 3 phones, but you can also buy it unlocked from Google's online store.
 The offers begin now.